-A recognized authority on mobilizing individuals to engage in physical activities that reduce stress and promote good health – particularly within minority populations – Dr. Karen D'Alonzo serves as Associate Dean for Nursing Science and Associate Professor at the Rutgers University School of Nursing.
+A recognized authority on mobilizing individuals to engage in physical activities that reduce stress and promote good health – particularly within minority populations – Dr. Karen D'Alonzo is an Associate Professor at the Rutgers University School of Nursing.
 She also is the founding Director of the School’s Center for Community Health Partnerships (CCHP).

 The CCHP identifies and disseminates information about best practices in community-based participatory research (CBPR) among other units at Rutgers Biomedical and Health Services and across Rutgers University at large.
-Dr. D’Alonzo and her colleagues recently were awarded a research grant from the National Institute of Child Health and Human Development that constitutes a major step in establishing community engagement and CBPR as priorities at Rutgers.
+Dr. D’Alonzo and her colleagues are currently in the final year of a research grant from the National Institute of Child Health and Human Development that constitutes a major step in establishing community engagement and CBPR as priorities at Rutgers.

-Dr. D’Alonzo also has partnered with the Mexican Consulate in New York City on clinical and research initiatives targeting Mexican immigrants in New Jersey.
-(The consulate works to promote better health among Mexican immigrants to the U.S. but has no staff to provide clinical services or address health disparities.)
+Since that time, Dr. D’Alonzo has partnered with the Mexican Consulate in New York City on clinical and research initiatives targeting Mexican immigrants in New Jersey.
+(The Consulate works to promote better health among Mexican immigrants to the U.S. but has no staff to provide clinical services or address health disparities.)
 She currently is investigating potential links between acculturation stress, coping style, obesity and the results of chronic stress on the body among immigrant Mexican women.
 This work will lay the foundation for development of a promotora-facilitated physical activity, along with nutrition and acculturation stress management initiatives.